 Chatbots integrated with AI will help users to receive faster responses to solve their payment issues and queries.
 Example queries would be the format an international payment should be to reach the recipient successfully.
 Another scenario could be an investigation about a missing payment.

-The Bank of America was the first major bank to integrate chatbots into their systems.
+The Bank of America was the first major bank to integrate chatbots into its systems.
 They have named this AI chatbot, Erica.
-The intention of Erica, is to allow users to better manage their finances.
+The intention of Erica is to allow users to better manage their finances.
 This will be achieved through chatbot voice and text interactions that resolve queries and provide suggestions.